jhermann/dependency-check-py/README.rst

 ``dependency-check`` scans application dependencies and checks whether they contain any published vulnerabilities (based on the NIST `NVD`_).
 It runs in the JVM, so you need some form of ``java`` available in your ``PATH``.
+The script should work on Linux, Mac OSX and Windows, but right now is only tested on Linux.

 Usage
 -----

+After installation, you'll have the ``dependency-check`` command available that, on first use, will automatically download and install the OWASP release archive once for all projects.
+It'll then redirect any calls to that installation, meaning the downloaded NVD data is shared amongst projects.
+Please see the `DependencyCheck site`_ for more configuration and usage details.

 To install from PyPI, add ``dependency-check`` to your ``dev-requirements.txt`` or a similar file.
 For more installation options, see the next section.

 To just get the ``dependency-check`` CLI tool installed into your home, independant of any project, you can use the `pip script installer`_.

-On first use, the release archive is automatically downloaded and installed once, for all projects.
-Please see the `DependencyCheck site`_ for more configuration and usage details.

  |Installation Demo|